 Visit the 400 years Batu Caves – a religious site that draws up to a million devotees during the Thaipusam festival.

-It no secret that Kuala Lumpur has great food.
-Sampling local cuisine is top on visitors itinerary.
+It no secret that Kuala Lumpur has excellent food.
+Sampling local cuisine is top on visitors’ itinerary.

-The city has excellent international cuisine as well as excellent seafood, amazing grilled meats, and influences from neighboring influences.
+The city has excellent international cuisine and outstanding seafood, amazing grilled meats, and influences from neighboring influences.

-You have many choices of where to stay in Kuala Lumpur with reasonably priced room from basic to luxury.
+You have many choices of where to stay in Kuala Lumpur, with reasonably priced rooms from basic to luxury.

 From Kuala Lumpur, get to your next destinations either by driving, bus, or the ETS train.

 Distance from airport: situated at a distance of 55 km.

 Kuala Lumpur is Malaysia’s capital, but Putrajaya, about 15 miles (24 kilometers) away, is the government’s seat.